Loved Ones (book)

 Loved Ones is a 1985 collection of pen portraits by Diana Mosley.
 It was published by Sidgwick & Jackson.
 In 2008, three of the portraits were republished in the collection, The Pursuit of Laughter.

 Synopsis

 The book includes pen portraits of leading figures that featured prominently in Mosley's life.
 These include Lytton Strachey and Dora Carrington, former neighbours and friends of hers.
 Violet Hammersley, an author, close friend of her mother's and prominent figure in childhood.
-The writer, Evelyn Waugh a close personal friend.
+The writer, Evelyn Waugh a friend.
 Professor Derek Jackson, a leading physicist and her former brother-in-law.
-Lord Berners, a close personal friend she stayed with often at Faringdon House.
-Prince and Princess Clary, close friends of hers after the Second World War.
+Lord Berners, a friend she stayed with often at Faringdon House.
+Prince and Princess Clary, friends of hers after the Second World War.
 The final portrait is of her second husband, Sir Oswald Mosley.
 The book also features several photographs of the selected subjects.